Dugy/EzGz/README.md

 If including `fstream` is undesirable, the `EZGZ_NO_FILE` macro can be defined to remove the constructors that accept file names.
 This does not restrict usability much.

 ### Compression (experimental)
-The implementation of compression has worse ratios than zlib but is faster.
+The implementation of compression has worse ratios than zlib but can be faster.
 Working on improvements.
 It can still provide some utility.

 You can use it this way:
 ```C++